CedricElie/etcd-walker/README.md

 # etcd-walker
-Playing around with etcd
+Playing around with etcd operations
+* get-etcd.sh - a script to rapidly kickstart an etcd instance on your box
+* etc-walker.go - a go program to navigate through etcd

-## Installation
+### Installation
 ````
 $ mkdir ${PWD}/etcd
 ````

-// Copy the the content of the get-etcd.sh script into the newly created directory
+Copy the the content of the get-etcd.sh script into the newly created directory
 ````
 $ chmod u+x get-etcd.sh
 $ ./get-etcd.sh